 - Find Google Play Store in the list, and tap the 'Extract' button.

 Now the two APKs have been saved to the 'ML Manager' folder in your tablet's internal storage.
 Because user profiles can't access the files from other profiles, you have to copy the two APKs somewhere else, log into the second profile, and copy them to the second profile's files.
 The easiest way to do this is using Swiss Transfer, an online tool for sending files.

-- Open Firefox Send (send.firefox.com) on your tablet's browser (Silk, Chrome, whatever) and accept the terms and conditions of use.
+- Open Swiss Transfer (swisstransfer.com) on your tablet's browser (Silk, Chrome, whatever) and accept the terms and conditions of use.

-- Tap the 'Select files' button, tap the menu button on the right, and select 'Show internal storage'.
+- Tap the upload button, tap the menu button on the right, and select 'Show internal storage'.

 - While still in the file browser, open the left side menu and select your tablet (it should be the only item that says how much storage is remaining).

-- When the files have finished uploading, you'll get a link.
-You'll need to open that link on the second profile, so write it down, email it to the other user, log into Google Keep on the web and put it in a note, whatever works best for you.
+- If you chose the link option, so write it down, log into Google Keep on the web and put it in a note, or save it with some other method.